This post's overview:

 Days 1, 2 and 3: Exploring Vienna: best things to do in Vienna.
 Wiener Wald

 Vienna is a very lovely city!
 I was lucky to visit this city 3 times during 3 different seasons, but I honestly liked it a lot during all seasons.
 If you’re doing this road trip in early winter, you will see dreamy Vienna with amazing Christmas markets.
 In spring, you will see trees and flowers blooming; in summer it will be hot and very pleasant, and Autumn is also stunning.
 I would probably recommend to do this road trip in winter, but I’m just biased because I love snow and also for me Germany and Austria have the best Christmas Markets.
+Don’t forget to take a Vienna walking tour to learn more about the history of the city from the locals!

 During your 2 days in Vienna (or 1.5 days based on your arrival time in Vienna), I recommend doing the following things.